Quetzal-framework/quetzal-CRUMBS/docs/index.rst

 * `Quetzal-EGGS <https://github.com/Becheler/quetzal-EGGS>`_ : spatially explicit coalescence-based C++ simulators of genetic diversity
 * Quetzal-CRUMBS: this very Python library that produces EGGS inputs and digest their output
 * `Quetzal-NEST <https://hub.docker.com/r/arnaudbecheler/quetzal-nest>`_ : a Docker container, a reproducible environment that contains all the Quetzal dependencies and allows to run simulations on clusters grids.

+In other words, the Quetzal-CRUMBS library is meant to be a part of a bigger workflow.

 .. figure:: pipeline_SOFTWARES.svg